awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario3.md

 For information about how to use Amazon VPC with IPv6, see [VPC that supports IPv6 addressing](get-started-ipv6.md)\.

-## Recommended network ACL rules for a VPC with public and private subnets and AWS Site\-to\-Site VPN access<a name="nacl-rules-scenario-3"></a>
+## Recommended network ACL rules<a name="nacl-rules-scenario-3"></a>

-For this scenario you have a network ACL for the public subnet, and a separate network ACL for the VPN\-only subnet\.
-The following table shows the rules that we recommend for each ACL\.
-They block all traffic except that which is explicitly required\.
+For this scenario, you can create a network ACL for the public subnet and a separate network ACL for the VPN\-only subnet\.
+The following table shows the rules that we recommend for each network ACL\.
+They block all traffic unless it is explicitly required\.

 **ACL rules for the public subnet**